cutlerCLI/cutler/README.md

 ```

 > [!TIP]
-> If you can’t find an installation method that works for you, try checking out the latest GitHub release.
+> If none of these installation methods work for you, try checking out the latest GitHub release.
-> Alternatively, you can opt for the periodic release workflows, which keep releases for 90 days.
+> You can also use the periodic release workflows, which have a retention period of 90 days.

 ## Usage

-`cutler` reads your configuration from a `config.toml` file, which can live in one of these locations:
+`cutler` looks for your configuration in a file named `config.toml`, which can be located in one of these spots:

 - `$XDG_CONFIG_HOME/cutler/config.toml` or,
 - `~/.config/cutler/config.toml`

-It even respects `$XDG_CONFIG_HOME` so you don't have to worry about path
+It respects your `$XDG_CONFIG_HOME` setting, so you don't have to worry about
-issues.
-Just drop your `config.toml` file in one of these spots and you're ready
+path issues.
+Just place your `config.toml` file in one of these locations and
-to go.
+you're set.

-Here’s what a basic TOML configuration looks like:
+Here’s a basic example of a TOML configuration:

 ```toml
 [dock]